Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Appendix

 then (\ref{appendix1}) is equivalent to

 where $v_k$ follows the Gaussian distribution with zero mean and covariance $Q$.
-Assume that the evolution of group follows the leader follower model, which means that the deterministic state of any target is a translational offset of the center (leader) of the group~\citep{zhang2022Seamless,Li20new}, then, we define the offset as
+Assume that the evolution of group follows the leader follower model, which means that the deterministic state of any object is a translational offset of the geometry center (leader) of the group~\citep{zhang2022Seamless,Li20new}, then, we define the offset as

 and we further have,